 We operate in a rapidly changing environment that involves a number of risks, some of which are beyond our control.
 Forward-looking statements in this document and those we make from time to time through our senior management are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements concerning the expected future revenue or earnings or concerning projected plans, performance, or development of products and services, as well as other estimates related to future operations are necessarily only estimates of future results.
 We cannot assure you that actual results will not materially differ from expectations.
 Forward-looking statements represent our current expectations and are inherently uncertain.
-We do not undertake any obligation to update forward-looking statements.
+We do not undertake any obligation to update forward-looking statements, except as required by applicable securities laws and regulations.
 Factors that could cause actual results to differ materially from results anticipated in forward-looking statements include, but are not limited to, the following: